The histogram in 7 QC tools

 ① Bell-shaped Distribution :

 A symmetrical shape with a peak in the middle of the range of the data.
 This is the normal distribution of data from a process.
-Deviation from this bell-shaped may indicate the presence of outside influence.
+Deviation from this bell shape may indicate the presence of outside influence.

 ② Double Peaked Distribution :

 A significant drop in the middle of the range of data with a peak on either side.
-This pattern is normally a combination of two bell-shaped distributions and suggests that two distinct processes are at work.
+This pattern normally combines two bell-shaped distributions and suggests that two distinct processes are at work.

 ③ Plateau Distribution :

-High and low values alternate in a regular fashion.
+High and low values alternate regularly.
 This pattern typically indicates measurement error, errors in the way the data were grouped to construct the histogram.
 The presence of alternating high and low is a warning of possible errors in data collection.

 ⑤ Skewed Distribution :